 Yes!
 There are no required prerequisites for SIP.

-We find that the most successful teams are ones that have diversity of thought.
-This may include differences in class standing, life experience, major etc. Multiple perspectives ensure high quality work delivered to partners, meaning diverse teams can do good better.
+We find that the most successful teams are ones that have a diversity of thought.
+This may include differences in class standing, life experience, major, etc. Multiple perspectives ensure high-quality work is delivered to partners, meaning diverse teams can do good better.
 It also gives students experience working on dynamic interdisciplinary teams – a requirement in today’s professional world.

 Whatever experiences and perspectives students bring will add to their team’s ability to make an impact with their partner organization.
 Class time and mentorship from previous SIP interns support students in any aspects of their projects they feel unprepared for.

 Of course!
-To participate in SIP, students need to be enrolled in MSB 491R for three credits.
+To participate in SIP, students need to be enrolled in MSB 492R for three credits.
 SIP also fulfills some major and minor program requirements if the project is approved by students’ departments.
 We are also frequently able to get this course approved for credit in departments across campus.
 Talk to your counselor about getting SIP approved for credit in your program if it’s highlighted below.
-Email us at firstname.lastname@example.org for further questions.
+Email us at firstname.lastname@example.org with any questions.